ZhaoxinFan/KITTI-2d-object-detection/README.md

 Image Augmentations
 The following list provides the types of image augmentations we performed.
--Image Embossing
+- Image Embossing
--Blur (Gaussian, Average, Median)
+- Blur (Gaussian, Average, Median)
--Brightness variation with per-channel probability -Adding Gaussian Noise with per-channel probability -Random dropout of pixels
+- Brightness variation with per-channel probability
+- Adding Gaussian Noise with per-channel probability
+- Random dropout of pixels

 Geometric augmentations are thus hard to perform since it requires modification of every bounding box coordinate and results in changing the aspect ratio of images.